You and the Sun: 10 Burning Questions

 Wrong.
 Exposure to UV rays can mutate your cells and cause cancer.
 Blistering sunburns during childhood and adolescence increases your risk of developing skin cancer as an adult, because melanoma has more time to develop over your lifetime.
 Other nasty effects: wrinkled and leathery skin, brown sunspots, and cataracts.

 Not quite.
 SPF tells you how long you have before you burn.
 Wearing SPF 2 lets you stay in the sun twice as long as without.
 An SPF 30 gives you 30 times your natural protection, and deflects 97 percent of the sun's burning rays, whereas SPF 15 deflects 93 percent.

 Melanin helps the body filter out UV radiation, but it also can be harmful.
-Pheomelanin, the type of melanin that makes red and blonde hair and fair skin, actually increases the risk for sun damage, such as sunburn and <A HREF=
+Pheomelanin, the type of melanin that makes red and blonde hair and fair skin, actually increases the risk for sun damage, such as sunburn and skin cancer.

 To repair the damage and remove the dead cells, blood vessels expand and blood flow increases to the burned parts of your body.
 The extra blood turns your skin red and warm.

 While you bake in your lounge chair, ultraviolet light from the sun zaps through your skin and kills living cells that normally work to help make new skin.
 Ultraviolet A, UVA, can travel more deeply into the skin, but both UVA and UVB rays can burn skin.